mbaechler/slides/content/rmll14-cassandra/slides.md

 # Production

-I expected to encouter issues by the time I come to RMLL
+I expected to encounter issues by the time I came to RMLL

-But in fact I didn't got much
+But in fact I didn't get many

 # Authentication